Monday, 7 August 2017

 Rohan Ether, fully closed, and Fizan Compact, top part extended

 This is an aluminium pole made by Fizan and it is astonishingly light.
 It has "158gm" and "world's lightest" marked on the pole; my two actually weigh 173gm (Rohan) and 177gm (Fizan), with snow baskets but without rubber ferrules.
 I originally bought a pair of Rohan Ether poles, which were Fizan poles rebadged for Rohan and were identical, except for the colours.
 I paid £60 for the pair and used them on the Pennine Way in 2014.
 They are comfortable to hold and to use, and although it is simple, the twist locking system has been very reliable and works well.
 Unfortunately, I leaned on one and it bent.
 I was a bit surprised, as I didn't feel I had done anything very extreme.
 I took it back to the Rohan shop I bought it from, and they very kindly replaced it.
 The service I have had from Rohan over the years is absolutely first class.
 Their stuff is not cheap, but it is very good value, which is the important thing, and I am quite a fan.
-They no longer have the poles rebadged, they are now sold as Fizan Compact poles, (and even cheaper! £29 each) so now I have one blue Rohan pole and one brown and red Fizan pole.
+They no longer have the poles rebadged, they are now sold as Fizan Compact poles, (and even cheaper! £29 each ... update 2024: £37.50 now!) so now I have one blue Rohan pole and one brown and red Fizan pole.
 But they feel the same in use, so I am a perfectly happy bunny.

 Both poles extend up to 130cm, and are 59cm fully closed up.
 The handles are the usual black, slightly soft rubbery stuff, quite comfortable.
 I could do with a longer extension ideally, but I can manage more or less OK with 130cm.